Pothole Claims

 When you get a response, one of these three things will happen:

-You win and get full costs back - victory!
+- You win and get full costs back – victory!
 The authority will send you a letter and a cheque.
 Case closed.
 You've got your money back and don't need to read on.
 Well done!
-Let us know how you did it in the Pothole claims forum thread.
+Let us know how you did it in the Pothole claims forum thread, on X, formerly Twitter, or by emailing us at successes@moneysavingexpert.com.

-You get a partial offers - be prepared to compromise.
-The authority might make a partial offer for the repair costs.
-If this happens, be willing to compromise – it will save you time and hassle.
+- You get a partial offer – be prepared to compromise.
+The authority might make a partial offer for repair costs.
+If this happens, be willing to compromise – it'll save you time and hassle.
 Taking it to court from here can be an expensive process and you're not guaranteed to win.

 Still unsatisfied?
 Try the small claims court

-If you go through the whole process and they still reject your claim, your options are unfortunately limited (unless you're making a claim in Northern Ireland).
+If you've gone through the whole process and your claim is still rejected, unfortunately your options are limited (unless you're making a claim in Northern Ireland).
 You do have the right to take your claim to the small claims court – sheriff's court in Scotland – though.

 Don't think automatically of judges and wigs – the small claims court is the low-hassle way to take legal action for up to £10,000 (£5,000 in Scotland) against a firm or individual.
 But you need to be confident you've got a case before you start, as there are fees if you lose.

-You can see full info for small claims in England, Wales and Scotland in our Small Claims Court guide.
+Get full info for small claims in England, Wales and Scotland in our Small claims court guide.

 How did your pothole claim go?
-We want to know what you think of this guide, and also hear how your pothole claim went.
-Please leave your feedback, suggest improvements and tell us your experiences in the Pothole Claims forum thread.
+We want to know what you think of this guide, and how your claim went.
+Please leave your feedback, suggest improvements and tell us your experiences via the Pothole claims forum thread, X, formerly Twitter, or by email at successes@moneysavingexpert.com.

 Have your say in our forum!